Lise CHEVANCE

 • as well as specifications for the free supply and distribution of cannabis-based medicines for patients taking part in the experiment in the medical use of cannabis.

-The call for applications launched on October 19, 2020 by ANSM closed on November 24, 2020.
+The call for applications for therapeutic cannabis suppliers launched on October 19, 2020 by ANSM closed on November 24, 2020.
 Applications were examined on the basis of strict and demanding specifications in terms of compliance with good cultivation and manufacturing practices, drug quality and securing the distribution circuit as defined in the decree.
-This examination was carried out by the ANSM, and in particular by its control laboratories, and by experts from the Temporary Specialized Scientific Committee (CSST).
+This examination was carried out by the ANSM, and in particular by its control laboratories, and by experts from the Temporary Specialised Scientific Committee (CSST).

 In all, six supplier/operator pairs were selected for the trial.